 Happy readers are quite literally the gatekeepers to an author’s success.
 If you enjoy a book, then posting a rating and review is the single greatest way to thank the author.
 They provide much more than visibility.
 They are gifts of positive reinforcement, the light by which we keep writing the stories you love.

-Side note: Amazon is the preferred target due to its high visibility, but please feel free to post reviews on your outlet of choice, be it Kobo, Nook, Apple, or Google.
+So if you are willing to toss your favorite authors some much-needed kudos, I created a handy instruction guide below.
+Amazon is the preferred target due to its high visibility, but please feel free to post on your favorite outlet, be it Kobo, Nook, Apple, or Google.
 They are all valuable and your time is greatly appreciated.

 How to Post Ratings and Reviews on Amazon